Participation and ownershipRestrictions on foreign participation and investment

 Insurance policy in the modality ‘all risks’, where the risks not covered are expressly identified, would be available in the Brazilian market.Disagreement on modifications

 Will courts or arbitration tribunals in your jurisdiction be prepared to set terms if the parties are unable to reach agreement on alteration to key terms of the contract or a modification to the specification?

-In construction contracts for buildings and other sizeable constructions, a contractor for materials and execution is liable for the solidity and the safety of the work, considering both the materials and the soil, for a period of five years, which may not be reduced, provided however that such liability shall not prevail if the owner does not sue the contractor within 180 days after the defect appears.
+In construction contracts for buildings and other sizeable constructions, a contractor for materials and execution is liable for the solidity and the safety of the work, considering both the materials and the soil, for a period of five years, which may not be reduced, provided, however, that such liability shall not prevail if the owner does not sue the contractor within 180 days of the defect appearing.

 In such a situation, the parties, arbitrators or judge may also resort to technical experts.Acceptance of the vessel

 Does the buyer’s signature of a protocol of delivery and acceptance, stating that the buyer’s acceptance of the vessel shall be final and binding so far as conformity of the vessel to the contract and specifications is concerned, preclude a subsequent claim for breach of performance warranties or for defects latent at the time of delivery?

 As a general rule, the buyers’ acceptance would preclude a subsequent claim for breach of performance.
 Brazilian law, however, establishes that the buyer will have 30 days to claim redhibition, or ask for a price reduction, when the asset is a movable one.
 Such 30-day period shall be counted as from the date of actual delivery of the asset to the buyer.
 When the defect may only be verified later by its nature, on the other hand, the term for claiming redhibition or seeking a price reduction shall be counted as from the date on which the buyer becomes aware of such defect, provided that it does not exceed 180 days as from delivery of the relevant movable asset to the buyer.